magdesign/PocketVJ-CP-exh/docs/html/_sources/10_scheduler.rst.txt

 .. note::
-    Countdown was introduced with image 4.0.7, older systems need ``python3-pygame`` to be installed!
+    Countdown was introduced with image 4.0.7, older systems need ``python3-pygame`` to be installed from SYSTEM SETTINGS!